oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

 -   Then **Save**.
 -   In the **General** tab, be sure to select **Use PKCE**.
 Then copy the client id, we'll need it later:

-{% img blog/secure-access-to-eks/24.png alt:"Okta Admin Console - App Configuration - General Tab" width:"800" %}{: .center-image }
+{% img blog/secure-access-to-eks/24.png alt:"Okta Admin Console - App Configuration - General Tab" width:"600" %}{: .center-image }

 -   Now let's create an Authorization Server.
 Go to the sidebar menu, select **Security > API**.
-Then go to **Authorizations Server** tab and select**Add Authorization Server**.
+Then go to **Authorization Servers** tab and select **Add Authorization Server**.

 {% img blog/secure-access-to-eks/25.png alt:"Okta Admin Console - Add Authorization Server" width:"800" %}{: .center-image }